 Pentagon 'prepared': US set for Operation Iranian Freedom?

-“The US is using regional powers to pressure Iran.
+Meanwhile Foreign Minister Salehi, who is currently visiting Turkey, says the saber rattling is just meant to distract the public.“The US is using regional powers to pressure Iran.
 A conflict in the Gulf is against the interests of all of those countries.
 The US is demonstrating to the world its power, but at the same time they secretly send letters suggesting meeting and sorting things out.
 The Obama administration is not honest with its own people,” the Iranian diplomat lashed out.